ohoh000/Google-Data-Analytics-Certificate-Capstone-Project/README.md

 1. Activated filters for each column and reviewed blank spaces, duplicates and inconsistencies of the dataset
 2. Uploaded all 12 .csv datasets to PowerQuery
 3. Removed columns
-   - ride_id, start_lat, start_lng, start_lat, end_lng as it was irrelevant to identifying behavioural trends
+   - ride_id, start_lat, start_lng, start_lat, end_lng as it did not add value to identifying behavioural trends
    - start_station_name, start_station_id, end_station_name, end_station_id as the objective is not to market to stations but rather people
 4. New columns "Month" "Day Name" "Hour" added from the "started_at" column
 5. Custom column "Ride Time" in minute format added using the formula '=([ended_at]-[started_at])*24*60'